BigBadWolfPL/Django-Rest-Project/README.md

 #### To see binary data you must generate token

 * Visit: http://0.0.0.0:8000/api-token-auth/
-* Send username and password as post request (In postman set: body/raw/JSON), example:
+* Send username and password as POST request (In postman set: body/raw/JSON), example:

 {